Stevenitz/Nyc-crash-frequency-severity/README.md

 or payouts) and reveals how risk shifted during and after COVID.

 ## Limitations
+The data itself was incomplete.
+A large portion of records had no borough assigned and I grouped these as "Unknown" and kept them in the model since removing them would have biased my results given how prevalent they were.

-I originally set out to build a pricing model, but encountered factors beyond the current
+I originally set out to build a pricing model but ran into factors beyond my current
 scope: policy limits, deductibles, insured population counts, and exposure denominators.
-The $35K cost assumption is a simplified placeholder to illustrate scale, not a modeled output.
+The $35K cost assumption is a rough placeholder to illustrate scale, not a model output.

-Ideally, this serves as a stepping stone toward a full expected loss model using actual claims data.
-The structural break at 2020 is a key signal — rising severity despite fewer crashes suggests insurers should consider higher reserves for recent policy years.
+Ideally, this is a stepping stone toward a full expected loss model using actual claims data.
+The structural break at 2020 was the most important thing I found: rising severity despite fewer crashes is a signal that models built on older assumptions may no longer hold, and that we have to be ready to update them when the underlying risk changes.

+I am currently sitting for MAS-I, hoping to improve my statistical methods, and will recreate this project in R with additional features.